Whiteknight/StoneFruit/docs/arguments.md

 # Arguments and Syntax

-A Command is a combination of a verb and zero or more arguments.
+A **Command** is a combination of a **verb** and zero or more **arguments**.
 There are three types of arguments:

-1. Positional arguments are unnamed values in the argument list and are accessed by index.
+1. **Positional** arguments are unnamed values in the argument list and are accessed by index.
 There can be many positional arguments, each one with a unique index (starting from 0).
-1. Flag arguments are defined by their name and can appear in any order.
+1. **Flag** arguments are defined by their name and can appear in any order.
 A flag does not have a value, but is instead defined by whether or not it exists.
 Only one flag of a given name can be passed for a single command.
 Passing the same flag more than once will be ignored.
-1. Named arguments have a name and a value and can appear in any order.
+1. **Named** arguments have a name and a value and can appear in any order.
 You can have multiple named arguments with the same name.
 Ordering of named arguments will not be preserved.

 The `echo` built-in takes arguments of all three types: